 Remember to Invite Them

-Many bereaved folks report that they stopped being invited to generally social events after their losses.
+How to Care for a Grieving Friend: Many bereaved folks report that they stopped being invited to general social events after their losses.
 Otiato recalled, “All invites [to social events and birthday parties] stopped.
 So, I felt excluded and alone.”

 It’s important to continue to invite your grieving friends to all the events you would have normally asked them to attend.
 Give them the option to decline, instead of the disappointment to find that they were never invited at all.